Possessive adjectives and pronouns

 Introduction

 Understanding possessive adjectives and pronouns is crucial for the TOEIC test, especially in the Listening and Reading sections.
 These words help indicate ownership and are commonly used in business communication.
-Mastering them will improve your ability to understand and construct sentences accurately.
+Mastering them improves your ability to understand and construct sentences accurately.

 Explanation